floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

-The type of `d` and `e` is both `u32` btw (which I find also a but surprising, it means that Zig already picks the widest input type as the result type, but it doesn't promote the other inputs to this widest type.
+The type of `d` and `e` is both `u32` btw (which I find also a but surprising, it means that Zig already picks the widest input type as the result type, but it doesn't promote the other inputs to this widest type).

 And here's another surprising behaviour I stumbled over: